Date

 After all the practical comparisons, take a moment to consider how you feel about each contractor.
 Did they communicate clearly and professionally?
 Were they patient and thorough when answering your questions?
 A home project is a significant undertaking, and you want to work with a team you feel comfortable with.
 Choosing an inexperienced or uninsured contractor are common mistakes that can lead to major issues.
 Your intuition is a powerful tool.
 If a contractor seems evasive, pressures you to make a quick decision, or just gives you a bad vibe, it’s okay to walk away.
 The right partner will make you feel confident and respected throughout the entire process.

-Finalize the Contract and Schedule the Work
+Sign the Contract and Get on the Schedule

 Once you’ve made your choice, the final step is to get everything in writing.
 A detailed contract is your best protection and ensures everyone is on the same page.
 This document should outline every aspect of the project, including the full scope of work, specific materials and brand names, a payment schedule, and the project timeline.
 It should also include warranty information for both materials and workmanship.
 Read through it carefully before signing, and don’t hesitate to ask for clarification on any points you don’t understand.
 Avoiding costly mistakes starts with a clear, comprehensive agreement.
 After signing, you can finalize the schedule and get ready for your beautiful new residential roof.